FoodyFood/python-decorator-explanation/README.md

 It starts `my_function` using that pointer, then returns.

-However, you can add code before and after it starts `my_function`, this is the functionality that a decorator adds.
+However, you can add code before and after it starts `my_function`, this is the value that a decorator adds.